 Description

+The «mop» stereotype represents a performance property of a of a system (or other element).
 The «mop» stereotype is applied to a «ValueProperty» element to mark the property as a Measure of performance (MoP).
 MoP is an engineering performance measure that provides a value necessary for meeting a Measure of Effectiveness (MoE). «mop» satisfy «mopRequirement».

 tpm